 Rumors Say IBM Will Merge Server, Technology Units

-There are unconfirmed rumors running about that IBM is getting ready to merge its Enterprise Systems unit, which manufacturers and markets its servers and storage arrays, with its Technology Group, which developers processors and other electronics that it makes for IBM's own consumption as well as for third parties.
+There are unconfirmed rumors running about that IBM is getting ready to merge its Enterprise Systems unit, which manufacturers and markets its servers and storage arrays, with its Technology Group, which develops processors and other electronics for IBM’s own consumption, as well as for third parties.
 Scott Brooks, a spokesperson for the Technology Group, said that IBM would neither confirm nor deny the reports.
 But the move might make some sense.

 A consolidation of the units would also allow IBM to shed redundant jobs.
-Enterprise Systems Group has about 13,000 employees worldwide and Technology Group has about 17,000 employees.
-Whether or not IBM will merge the units and lay people off is unknown, but IBM is looking to cut costs wherever it can and some job cuts seem reasonable.
-A merger of the units would also allow Big Blue to mask declining revenues and profits for individual product lines inside these two divisions and only talk about them generally if it felt like it.
-This one of the reasons why IBM merged its server and storage units, although there are other good reasons why it did so several years ago.
+The Enterprise Systems Group has about 13,000 employees worldwide and the Technology Group has about 17,000 employees.
+Whether IBM will merge the units and lay off people is unknown, but IBM is looking to cut costs wherever it can, and some job cuts seem reasonable.
+A merger of the units would also allow Big Blue to mask declining revenues and profits for individual product lines inside these two divisions and only talk about them generally, if it felt like it.
+This is one of the reasons why IBM merged its server and storage units, although there are other good reasons why it did so several years ago.
 Hewlett-Packard has also merged its server and storage units for similar reasons.
 Finally, by merging the units, IBM can simplify its accounting statements, since it has to reconcile Technology Group sales to Enterprise Systems Group in its quarterly statements.
 For the full 2003 year, Enterprise Systems Group posted sales of $14 billion in external sales with $837 million in internal sales; pre-tax income for the unit was $2.1 billion.
-Technology Group had $2.9 billion in sales in external sales in 2003, plus $805 million in sales to other IBM units, mostly the server unit; it had a pre-tax loss of $252 million.
+Technology Group had $2.9 billion in external sales in 2003, and it had $805 million in sales to other IBM units, mostly the server unit; it had a pre-tax loss of $252 million.

-The one sticking point in the merger of the two units might be IBM's OEM chip customers, who want access to that new chip making plant in East Fishkill, New York, which is cranking out Power4 and PowerPC 970 chips as well as HP PA-8700 chips (at least for now).
-This fab is also where IBM will make its future Power5 and PowerPC 980 chips and the Power derivatives used in game consoles from Sony, Nintendo, and Microsoft.
+The one sticking point in the merger of the two units might be IBM’s OEM chip customers, who want access to that new chip-making plant in East Fishkill, New York, which is cranking out Power4 and PowerPC 970 chips, as well as HP PA-8700 chips (at least for now).
+This is also where IBM will make its future Power5 and PowerPC 980 chips and the Power derivatives used in game consoles from Sony, Nintendo, and Microsoft.
 IBM will have a balancing act to perform, to be sure.

-"Power is core and strategic," said Gordon Haff, senior analyst at Illuminata in Nashua, New Hampshire.
-He could not confirm if the IBM rumors were true, but he did share his thoughts on it.
-"IBM may want to reorganize and optimize for Power and if it diminishes IBM a bit as a chip foundry, it's no big deal."
+“Power is core and strategic,” said Gordon Haff, senior analyst at Illuminata in Nashua, New Hampshire.
+He could not confirm if the rumors about IBM were true, but he did share his thoughts.
+“IBM may want to reorganize and optimize for Power, and if it diminishes IBM a bit as a chip foundry, it’s no big deal.”

-Separately, Enterprise Systems Group cut 300 jobs in its development teams this week, with the majority of the cuts coming in its San Jose disk systems development teams.
-People in IBM's facilities in Rochester, Minnesota; Austin, Texas; Endicott and Poughkeepsie, New York; Tuscon, Arizona; Raleigh, North Carolina; and Beaverton, Oregon apparently also got pink slips.
+Separately, Enterprise Systems Group cut 300 jobs in its development teams this week, with the majority of the cuts coming from its disk systems development teams in San Jose, California.
+Apparently people also got pink slips in IBM’s facilities in Rochester, Minnesota; Austin, Texas; Endicott and Poughkeepsie, New York; Tuscon, Arizona; Raleigh, North Carolina; and Beaverton, Oregon.